gr8alex35/SensitiveMamba/README.md

 ## Acknowledgement

-We are grateful for the following awesome projects when implementing S-Mamba:
+We are grateful for the following awesome projects when implementing SensitiveMamba:

 - [SensitiveMamba](https://github.com/yuesuoqingqiu/SensitiveHUE)
 - [Mamba](https://github.com/state-spaces/mamba)